-Emerald green fields, fascinating history, quaint cottages, storybook villages and grand castles.
+Ireland.
+A land of emerald green fields, fascinating history, quaint cottages, storybook villages and grand castles.
 Sounds like the perfect recipe for romance doesn’t it?
+Well, it is.

 The best way to explore Ireland is by car, and Australians will find it particularly easy with driving on the same side of the road.
 This is exactly how we chose to sample a small part of the Emerald Isle on a recent five day visit.

 First stop – Ballyfin, one of Ireland’s most luxurious hotels

 Our instructions were simple – after leaving the airport take the M50 ring road, and keep our eyes open for the signs to Limerick and the M7.
 The destination was one of Ireland’s most luxurious hotels, Ballyfin, situated in the beautiful Slieve Bloom Mountains, just 90 minutes from Dublin’s international airport.

 Ballyfin was originally created in 1826 by Sir Charles Coote, Premier Baronet of Ireland.
 One of the finest houses in all of Ireland, it was most certainly a statement of just how wealthy and prestigious the family was.
 Times changed in Ireland – the Cootes had to leave, and so Ballyfin was abandoned briefly before being run as a school and eventually falling into a state of disrepair.

 Rejuvenating Ballyfin has been a labour of love for the current owners – a retired American businessman and his Irish wife.
 Millions of dollars and ten years later, this Irish masterpiece has been returned to its former glory.
 Today, it is a living museum – one of Ireland’s most luxurious escapes, and an opportunity for visitors to step back in time.